 - Invoice requirements

-- Other local declaration requirements (e.g. SII reporting, SAF-T in Poland and the VAT book in the Czech Republic)
+- Other local declaration requirements, like SII reporting in Spain, SAF-T in Poland and the VAT book in the Czech Republic.

 For B2C delivery of services and goods separate rules apply that lead to a registration in various countries, must be requested and VAT to the rate of the country where the consumer is located must be calculated and paid.